FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 ### Return values of methods

-We can easily change CreateGameBoard to follow the new rule.
-Because a method can return results to the caller.
+We can easily change CreateGameBoard to follow the new rule, because a method can return results to the caller.
 This works like this:

 ```csharp
 public static List<Figure> CreateGameBoard(double radius)